slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education is not the learning of many facts, but the training of the mind to think."
 -- Albert Einstein*

+- no one is going to give you the education you need to overthrow them.
 - don't be so busy preparing for teh future that you never step into it. the satisfaction of binge consumption brings instant gratification, so whty try anything else? the problem with shoving information is the ilusion of knowledge, especially when you rush it.true learning requires comtemplation.
 And implementation.
 And a commitment to reflecting on great ideas over and over again.
 - school's real study topic is obedience.
 - school failed to: how to build self confidence / how to be good with money / dating and relationships skills / confrontation skills / critical thinking / creative productivity.